tianshengwang/iCF/README.md

 ```
 **installation**

-There are 3 ways to install iCF.
+There are three ways to install iCF.

-First, download all files in the R fold and save them in your local directory (make a new folder, name it as "iCF), then run the following R codes each time before running iCF:
+First, download all the files in the 'R' folder and save them in your local directory (create a new folder named 'iCF').
+Then, run the following R codes each time before executing iCF:
 ```{}
 source("/local/iCF/best_tree_MSegar.R")
 source("/local/iCF/iCF_TREE_build.R")